Shaf-Ibrahim/Expert-System-for-Chess-Openings/README.md

 former chess coach over the course of several weeks, asking different questions regarding the process of calibrating an appropriate set of chess openings for a player.
 Upon gathering the information from these interviews, I translated it into sets of rules that represent this process.

+# Challenges
+Challenges in creating this expert system include:
+* Converting answers from the interviews into comprehensive sets of rules
+* Adopting the functional-based programming paradigm w/o emulating OOP
+* Implementing backward chaining to make pattern matching more efficient